There will always be some level of unemployment, even in a healthy economy.

 Underemployed workers have jobs, but they aren't working to their full capacity or skill level.
 This includes those who are working part-time but would prefer full-time jobs and those who are working in jobs where they aren't being utilized.
 Underemployment is often caused by cyclical unemployment.
 During a recession, unemployed workers will take what they can to make ends meet.

 Some definitions of underemployment include unemployment.
 Others include segments of society that are not included in the standard definition of unemployment but are counted in the real unemployment rate.
-Therefore, an understanding of underemployment is helpful to get the big picture of unemployment.
+Awareness of underemployment helps you understand the big picture of unemployment.

-Before you can find out about the different types of unemployment, make sure you understand how unemployment is defined and measured by the Bureau of Labor Statistics.
+Before you can find out about the different types of unemployment, make sure you understand how unemployment is defined and measured by the BLS.
 To count as unemployed, out-of-work employees must have these three qualities:

 - They aren't working, even part-time or temporary.